Communication in a Parallel Parenting Arrangement

-The OurFamilyWizard website and mobile apps offer a suite of tools built to create a framework for organized, focused communication in a co-parenting or parallel parenting arrangement.
+OurFamilyWizard offers a suite of tools built to create a framework for organized, focused communication in a co-parenting or parallel parenting arrangement.

 For messaging, OurFamilyWizard offers a secure system that thoroughly records all parenting communication.
 Messages are time-stamped when they are sent as well as when they are first viewed by the other parent, and messages can never be edited or completely deleted.
 This creates an accurate and transparent record of correspondence that can easily be obtained.

-For instance, instead of sending a long-winded proposal for a trade in parenting time, parallel parents can make that request using the Trade/Swap tool built into the OurFamilyWizard calendar.
+For instance, instead of sending a long-winded proposal for a change in parenting time, parallel parents can make that request using the schedule change request tool built into the OurFamilyWizard calendar.

 All that needs to be communicated are the dates and times for the proposed swap and a brief reason—no more than a sentence or two.
 This prevents parents from letting anything else get involved with this one specific matter.
 Once received, the other parent may approve, and all appropriate changes to the calendar will be made automatically.

 More than just for communication between parents, attorneys or other practitioners working with a family can be granted access to oversee the activity going on between parents within OurFamilyWizard.
-With access to both parents, practitioners can work directly with the family in the app by creating entries, view their complete sign in histories, download and print customizable reports of activity, and more.
+With access to both parents, practitioners can work directly with the family by creating entries, viewing their complete sign in histories, downloading and printing customizable reports of activity, and more.

 A parallel parenting arrangement may be a bit harder to manage and take time for parents to get used to, but it can make an enormous difference for families struggling with conflict.